basharothmanmessage-max/tax-proj/README.md

 Dynamic Processing: The application reads item details from the command line, processes each item, and generates a formatted receipt.

+Configurable Tax rate :

+tax.properties : use this to configure the desired values

 ***********************************************

 ***********************************************